 Collapse: While archaeologists have long used the term collapse (and/or abandonment) to describe the complete failure of societies or the “disappearance” of various peoples (such as for the Ancestral Puebloans in the U.S. Four Corners area), new research and deeper conversations have shown that communities often shifted social organization, relocated, or dispersed across landscapes.
 Their societies didn’t necessarily “collapse.”
 In some cases, they continue to return to those previously inhabited lands for resources and/or spiritual observance and so on.
 Thus, the concepts of collapse and abandonment should be carefully framed and scrutinized.

 Comma, serial (a.k.a.
 Oxford comma): Use it.

 Composition titles: Capitalize all major words, including prepositions and conjunctions four letters or longer.
 Capitalize and italicize both the genus and species name in scientific names in titles.
-Italicize titles of books, movies, magazines, journals, newspapers, websites that are similar to books, magazines, and the like.
+Italicize titles of books, movies, magazines, blogs, journals, newspapers, websites that are similar to books, magazines, and the like.
 Place the titles of chapters, articles, stories, academic courses, poems, etc., within quotation marks.
 Workshop titles and column titles are set in ROM and do not have quote marks.

 Creator, Creation: Capitalize in reference to Indigenous peoples’ understandings of the supreme being who fashioned the world and all life, or the Creation that resulted.